CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 If you use the published quantification files, select the name of data processing tool you used from the drop-down button in the `Tool name`.
 Next, you should select the quantification and annotation files from the published datasets.

 1. Click '**+**' sign in front of **Select Input Files from MassIVE dataset** option.
-Then the list of dataset will be shown.
+Then, the list of dataset will be shown.
-2. Type MSV ID in the empty box in the first row and below the column named 'Dataset'.
-For example, 'MSV000079843'
+2. Type MSV ID in the empty box in the first row and below the column named 'Dataset', for example, 'MSV000079843'
 3. Click the `Filter` button at the top left of the table.
 Then, the row with MSV ID your typed for the `Dataset` column is shown.
 4. Click the `Reanalyses` button at the very right.